 If you want to dig deeper and step through the looking glass you will find that a comprehensive understanding of "Why the universe appears to have one time and three space dimensions?" remains one of the great scientific mysteries of the universe.
 An article by physicist George Musser in the June 2010 Scientific American Magazine ["Twistor Theory Reignites the Latest Superstring Revolution"], reminded us that: "In the late 1960s the renowned University of Oxford physicist and mathematician Roger Penrose came up with a radically new way to develop a unified theory of physics.
 Instead of seeking to explain how particles move and interact within space and time, he proposed that space and time themselves are secondary constructs that emerge out of a deeper level of reality. ..."
 Andrew Hodges of Oxford says that "This idea of points of spacetime as being primary objects is artificial."

-Alternate theories where space and time are minor players in our physical reality are still very tentative and so mathematically dense that even those physicists directly involved admit they can barely follow what is going on.
+Alternate theories where space and time are minor players in our physical reality are still very tentative and so mathematically dense that even those physicists directly involved in developing them admit they can barely follow what is going on.
 Theorists have yet to explain why, if spacetime is merely a construct, it nonetheless seems so real to us.
 We include links to articles that suggest what SpaceTime, Relativity, and Quantum Physics may look like in the future.
 (The Future of Fundamental Physics is a great article that explains some of the problems with current theories.
 You may want to read it after using the links to get a basic understanding of SpaceTime)

 Spacetime HR WikiPedia entry on Space and Time (beginner)